 - "Did you get the memo?"

 - "Somebody's got a case of the Mondays!"

 - Piss-Take Rap: "Back up in your ass...with the...resurrection..."

-- Samir is actually reciting the first line of the 'die motherfucker die' song that was just playing during the printer smashing scene.
-The resurrection is the name of the album the song comes from.
+- Samir is actually reciting the first line of "Still" by Geto Boys, the song that was just playing during the printer smashing scene.

 - Prison Rape: Discussed: "Watch out for your corn-hole, buddy."

 - "If we get caught laundering money, we're not going to white-collar resort prison.
 No-no-no. We're going to federal pound me in the ass prison."

 - Promotion, Not Punishment: Instead of getting sacked, when Peter tells the truth about how pointless and unsatisfying his job is the consultant put him on the promotion fast-track.